Image by cbenjasuwan courtesy of FreeDigitalPhotos.net

 “Arthur, have you ever seen a monster?
 Do you know what one looks like?
 Have you heard one speak, or say your name?
 No of course you haven’t.
 You would know if you had.
 The monsters you’ve seen are in storybooks, or they are tales told by old men like me, who’ve spent their lives cooped up in holes in the ground or buckets in the water like this one.
 You could see a dog with ten heads, or a child with no eyes, or a man eat his own brother and you would think that it was monstrous, but you might never know a monster until you felt one awaken, right here.”
 He clutched at his ragged shirt with a giant’s fist.

 “Love,” he said, in answer to the question I had not yet asked.
 The silence swept in to swallow us up until we were nothing at all.
 I thought I heard Matthew stir, once, but if he had been listening after all he gave no more indication.

 The Captain spoke in a whisper so ragged that I had to strain to hear it.

 “A hollow woman,” he said. “a hollow woman, for a hollow man.”

 The lone candle died and total darkness fell upon us.

-I felt as much as saw the tears falling from the Captain’s eyes.
+His voice was his like his ghost speaking.
+Tears fell in quick silver torrents from the Captain’s eyes.
 Even in the dark they glinted, washing over his face like a veil.